Cactusolo/rosid_NCOMMS-19-37964-T/README.md

         - _**BAMM_diversification.config**_
             BAMM control file for diversification analyses, contains replacible paramters, which would be modified by `Run_config.sh` script below for each specific order.

-            If not converged, this file will modified again, by loading event data from previous run; more details see [BAMM website](http://bamm-project.org/quickstart.html)
+            If not converged, this file will be modified again, then loading event data from previous run; more details see [BAMM website](http://bamm-project.org/quickstart.html)

         - _**Run_config.sh**_
-         This bash script will replace those ambiguous letters (e.g., XXX) to specific information (`rosid_17_order_sampling_fraction.csv`) corresponding to each rosid order, as well as parameters from `Run_priors.sh` script.
+         This bash script will replace those ambiguous letters (e.g., XXX) to specific values (`rosid_17_order_sampling_fraction.csv`) corresponding to each rosid order, as well as parameters produced by `Run_priors.sh` script.
 After this step, the BAMM configure file is ready to run

         - _**BAMM_postrun_analyses_Order_Batch.R**_
           This script evaluate mcmc convergence of BAMM runs for each order (`Order`), and also summarize `tip rate`, `mean lambda`, and `rate-through-time matrix` ect for downstream analyses.
 Also save event data as `.rds` file for readin efficiency.